 The four winners advance to the final round, "Know or Go", an elimination game (and perhaps Ellen's most famous audience game) where the contestants take turn answering questions posed by Ellen.
 If they don't answer correctly or take too long, they get eliminated.
 Oh, and they're also dropped through a trapdoor under them.
 The last contestant standing gets a chance to play a Bonus Round for $100,000.

 It premiered as a preview in December 2017, and premiered in its normal timeslot in January 2018.
-It returned for a new season in 2019 (once again after a Christmas Episode preview in mid-December).
-The show is currently in its fourth season, which premiered in October 2020.
+It ran for four seasons; the final episode aired in May 2021, and its cancellation was announced in January 2022.

 - Aw Snap: Transport apples to the designated location with your mouth.
 Oh, and the two players are also attached to each other via bungee cords.